dotnet-foundation/wg-membership/meetings/membership-criteria.md

 - Teaching.
 Whether that be bootcamp courses, college or high school level courses in software development where the .NET platform is a signification part of the curriculum.
 - Creating .NET based curriculum for any of these area.
+- Creating or delivering .NET based curriculum in online platforms such as Pluralsight, LinkedIn Learning, Micrsoft Learn, or others.

 ## Knowledge sharers